Deitsch/angler/README.md

 brew install deitsch/tap/angler
 ```
 ### manual
-Clone repo and add the repo to your path variable
+Clone repo and add the repo to your path variable to run it globally.
+Alternatively directly call it via its full path when running it.
 ```
 export PATH="$PATH:/<path to angler>/main.py"
 ```